 - Remote Asynchronous Instruction (COVID Web) — Course material is made available for students to work through on their own schedules.

-Resources are available to help you return to campus for in-person learning on our Students and Families page.
-There you will find important information on academic support, student services, housing and dining, wellness and more.
+Resources are available on our Students and Families page to help students have a successful semester.
+There students will find important information on academic support, student services, housing and dining, wellness and more.

 For Faculty and Staff